alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 ```

 `Match` returns any `TResult`.
 At boundaries (HTTP/CLI/public APIs), you typically translate into a DTO/status/`ProblemDetails`/exit code.
+When translating, try not to erase diagnostics: log the original exception/cause (or carry it inside `TError`) instead of flattening everything into a string.

 **IMPORTANT!** In C#, it’s still easy to ignore return values such as `Result`, which means that errors could go unnoticed.
 For a workaround, use an analyzer.[^unused-result]